 What Do Self-Driving Trucks Mean for Truck Drivers?

 With self-driving trucks in the works, what does that mean for truck driver jobs?
-Will men and women lose their careers because of the technology?
+Will men and women lose their careers because of technology?
 How does it work when there are other tasks involved in hauling freight besides driving?

 Truck Driver Jobs are in Big Demand

 Although technology is moving in the direction of self-driving trucks, truck driver jobs are in demand.
 Companies from all over the nation are looking for trained professionals to fill empty positions.
-The benefits of truck driver jobs are plentiful which is why even though self-driving trucks might be the norm, you should still consider truck driving as a career option.
+The benefits of truck driver jobs are plentiful which is why even though self-driving trucks might become the norm, you should still consider truck driving as a career option.

 Self-Driving Trucks are Years From the Making